 Ferns like a lot of light generally because they are understory plants and get a lot of light that is just less intense due to some slight shade from the trees.
 Ferns do generally grow in the shade outdoors but when we place a plant in the “shade” indoors its is almost total darkness comparatively.
 Closer to a window with morning light is going to generally be better for a fern and you can give it a little more if there has been no growth for a few months and it does seem to be suffering damage.
 But under no circumstances should a fern be shoved in a dark room without any light.

-Majority of ferns enjoy some type understory mix of bark, moss, and broken down materials.
-You can mimic the broken down materials with worm castings, potting soil, or compost.
+Majority of ferns enjoy some type of understory mix of bark, moss, and broken-down materials.
+You can mimic the broken-down materials with worm castings, potting soil, or compost.
 Then mix in some type of bark and moss.
-If it is still to dense you can add in some perlite.
+If it is still too dense you can add in some perlite.

-Depending on your growing conditions you may have to adapt the mix.
-If you are outdoors and have a lot clay or a heavy natural soil mix you can add in something like perlite to break it up and make it more airy for ferns.
+Depending on your growing conditions you may have to adapt to the mix.
+If you are outdoors and have a lot of clay or a heavy natural soil mix you can add in something like perlite to break it up and make it airier for ferns.

-Majority of houseplants are tropical especially if they are a houseplant variety.
-With the exception of a Boston fern majority of them cannot handle temperature below 65°f-55°f.
+The majority of houseplants are tropical especially if they are a houseplant variety.
+With the exception of a Boston fern majority of them cannot handle temperatures below 65°f-55°f.
 Tropical indoor ferns just won’t be able to survive below that.

-Some ferns that you can get in the outdoor section of your local nursery that can endure some freezing tempatures.
+Some ferns that you can get in the outdoor section of your local nursery can endure some freezing temperatures.

 Not all ferns are tropical.
 There are lots of ferns that grow in the Pacific Northwest, Canada, even Alaska, and Antarctica.